I Love You, You're Perfect, Now Change: Production history

 It has played sit-down productions in Los Angeles, Toronto, Boston, Chicago, London, Dubai, Tel Aviv, Mexico City, Guadalajara, Barcelona, Istanbul, Amsterdam, Budapest, Sydney, Prague, Bratislava, Seoul, Warsaw, Milan, Rio de Janeiro, Johannesburg, Dublin, Buenos Aires, Berlin, Hong Kong, Shanghai, Beijing, Taipei, Tokyo, Manila, Wiesbaden, Munich, Heidelberg and Christchurch.

-In 2008, Kookaburra: The National Musical Theatre Company toured NSW Australia with version of the production with Australian accents and references.
-This production was directed by Darren Yap, and starred Hayden Tee, Katrina Retallick, Marika Aubrey and Anthony Harkin.
-Its near sold-out season scheduled for Sydney in April 2009 was cancelled after the sudden collapse of Kookaburra.
+In 2008, Kookaburra: The National Musical Theatre Company toured NSW Australia with a version of the production with Australian accents and references.
+This production was directed by Darren Yap and starred Hayden Tee, Katrina Retallick, Marika Aubrey, and Anthony Harkin.
+Its nearly sold-out season scheduled for Sydney in April 2009 was canceled after the sudden collapse of Kookaburra.

 In 2015, I Love You, You're Perfect, Now Change ran in London in the small studio space named Above The Arts in London's West End in Leicester Square.
 It starred Julie Atherton, Simon Lipkin, Gina Beck and Samuel Holmes.

 In 2017, there was a short run at George Street Playhouse at their interim theater in New Brunswick, New Jersey, starring Mitchell Jarvis, Karen Burthwright, Lindsay Nicole Chambers, and George Merrick.

 In 2019, a Cantonese film adaptation directed by Wong Cho-lam was released.

+During 2024, a new production was produced by the Wolverhampton Grand Theatre; it ran at the theatre for eight performances from 16-20 July before moving to the Edinburgh Fringe Festival for the summer, from 2-24 August 2024.

 Synopsis

 I Love You, You're Perfect, Now Change is presented in the form of a series of vignettes connected by the central theme of love and relationships.
 The play's tagline is "Everything you have ever secretly thought about dating, romance, marriage, lovers, husbands, wives and in-laws, but were afraid to admit."
-With few exceptions, the scenes stand independent of the others, but progress in a fashion designed to suggest an overall arc to relationships throughout the course of one's life.
-A first date, for example, comes before scenes dealing with marriage, and scenes dealing with marriage come before those dealing with child bearing.
+With few exceptions, the scenes stand independent of the others but progress in a fashion designed to suggest an overall arc to relationships throughout one's life.
+A first date, for example, comes before scenes dealing with marriage, and scenes dealing with marriage come before those dealing with childbearing.
 Despite the large number of characters, the show is typically done with a comparatively small cast: the original Off-Broadway production uses a cast of four.